-The Early Years and Assessment Team work with settings and practitioners to support children with a wide range of significant and complex needs from birth to 5 years.
+The Early Years Team work with settings and practitioners to support the quality of early education and childcare provision.
+They also support those working with children with a wide range of significant and complex needs from birth to 5 years.